jtjacques/mturk-manage/README.md

 A list of assigned workers can be seen by clicking the truncated `QualificationTypeId`.
 See *[Viewing Qualified Workers](#viewing-qualified-workers)* for further details.

 A complete list of qualifications owned by the requester can be downloaded using the *Download All* button. **Note**: this download ignores any currently specified search filter.

 The list of qualification types can be refreshed using the in-dialogue refresh icon.

 #### Creating Qualifications
-New qualification types can be created by choosing the *Create Qualificaiton* button next to the search box in the main *Manage Qualifications* interface.
+New qualification types can be created by choosing the *Create Qualification* button next to the search box in the main *Manage Qualifications* interface.

-Thhe *Create* dialogue box prompts for a *Name*, *Description*, and list of comma separated *Keywords*.
+The *Create* dialogue box prompts for a *Name*, *Description*, and list of comma separated *Keywords*.
 The name of the qualification must be unique among qualifications owned by the requester.
 If the *Description* is not populated, the title text is repeated in the description. *Keywords* are optional.

-All qualifications created with this interface add an addional keyword `mturk-manage-qualification/*`.
-This is for internal managment purposes.
+All qualifications created with this interface add an additional keyword `mturk-manage-qualification/*`.
+This is for internal management purposes.

 **Note**: this action may take a short period to take effect.
 The `QualificationTypeID` is returned immediately and is entered in the search box.
 As such, the interface may indicate no matching qualification types.
 The listing can be refreshed using the in-dialogue refresh icon.